Find schools that offer these popular programs

 Most entry-level Translation positions require a bachelor's degree in addition to expertise in at least two languages and experience gained through internships.
-Certification may be required for some positions and can enhance earning potential by as much as 35%, according to the American Translators Association.
+Certification may be required for some positions and might enhance earning potential.
 Many colleges and universities offer bachelor's and master's degree programs in Translation and specific languages, but candidates are also encouraged to study subjects such as economics or humanities so that they can develop Translation career specialties.

 Translators must be experts in two languages.
 They must also possess superior writing, editing, and grammar skills in their target language.
 Computer and word processing skills are essential, and familiarity with translation software programs is becoming increasingly important.
 Translators in a specialized field, such as law, must be familiar with legal systems both in the U.S. and abroad.
 Translation professionals must also understand various international customs and cultures.
 Freelance Translators must be highly organized and possess marketing, networking, and bookkeeping skills.

 There are several opportunities for Translators in education, the private sector, government, healthcare, and the legal system.
 Almost a quarter of translators are self-employed.
 Wages may vary depending on experience, education, certification, demand for a particular language combination, and expertise in a specific subject.
-The U.S. Bureau of Labor Statistics (BLS) expects employment opportunities to grow by 46% from 2012 through 2022, which is much faster than average.
-The BLS estimated the median annual salary of a translator working in the U.S. in May 2012 as $45,430.
+The U.S. Bureau of Labor Statistics (BLS) expects employment opportunities to grow by 18% from 2016 through 2026, which is much faster than average.
+The BLS estimated the median annual salary of a translator working in the U.S. in May 2017 at $47,190.

 High School Foreign Language Teacher

 For those who love to speak a specific foreign language and share their knowledge, becoming a high school foreign language teacher is an option.
 Most teachers need to have a bachelor's degree, preferably in the field they want to teach, and must qualify for state licensing.
-A six percent increase in job opportunities for high school teachers is projected by the BLS during the 2012-2022 decade, but in the South and Western U.S., more jobs may be available.
-In 2012, secondary school teachers earned a median salary of $55,050, according to the BLS.
+An eight percent increase in job opportunities for high school teachers is projected by the BLS during the 2016-2026 decade, but in the South and Western U.S., more jobs may be available.
+In 2017, secondary school teachers earned a median salary of $59,170, according to the BLS.